Many women struggle to remember every day

 FORGOTTEN TO TAKE YOUR PILL?

-This missed birth control pill tool is relevant for oral contraceptives containing the female hormone oestrogen and progestogen (COC), and not for pills only containing progestogen (POP or "mini pill”).
+This missed birth control pill tool is applicable to combined oral contraceptives containing the female hormones oestrogen and progestogen (COC), and not for pills only containing progestogen (POP or "mini pill”).
 It is intended as a guide only.
-Please follow the exact instructions advised by your doctor in conjunction with the Patient Information Leaflet provided with your contraception.
+Missed pill rules differ from product to product.
+For product specific advice therefore please check the Patient Information Leaflet provided with your contraception (also available in the Internet) and consult your doctor.
 If you have any concerns, please consult your doctor or nurse immediately.

 What should you do now?

 It's happened to many of us, so don’t panic if you forgot your pill.
 Nevertheless, although some pills will continue to work if you forgot to take just one or two, you may be at risk of getting pregnant.

 Consult the advice leaflet that came with your pills.
 It includes a lot of important information that will tell you what to do next.

 Consult Your Doctor

 If you missed more than one pill, or if you have questions that your advice leaflet can't answer, it's worth consulting your doctor or nurse.
 They will be able to provide you with advice on how to get your pill routine back on track, or offer you advice on alternative methods of contraception.